mariamgerges575/E-mail-web-application/README.md

   certain folder should contain the receiver’s username in case of “sent” folder and the sender’s username in case of “inbox” folder.
 ##### 6. Mediator design pattern:
-  We used the Mediator DP to reduce dependencies between objects and restricts direct communications between these objects and forces them to collaborate only via a mediator object.
+  the Mediator DP to reduce dependencies between objects and restricts direct communications between these objects and forces them to collaborate only via a mediator object.
 ##### 7. Flyweight design pattern:
-  We used this design pattern to avoid destroying unused objects (Objects of type users who have logged out) which is hard, also leaving them will waste a lot of storage, so we used this design pattern to reuse already existing objects instead of creating new ones.
+  this design pattern to avoid destroying unused objects (Objects of type users who have logged out) which is hard, also leaving them will waste a lot of storage, so we used this design pattern to reuse already existing objects instead of creating new ones.
 ##### 8. Prototype Design Pattern
+  this DP allows to make clone of mail objects so that each can be edited before saving them to database (e.g. message with multiple receivers should appear to each receiver with only one receiver which is his name).